 Announcements & Special Events

 Food Pantry Needs - Real Help for Real People - All classes of food Needed - be generous!
 Food supplies are short!
-Cash also very welcome.
-Canned fruit very welcome as well.
+Cash and canned fruit very welcome.

 History of the Community of Christ in Nauvoo, IL